 To conveniently monitor the volatility of the Profit Ratio indicator readings, a signal line based on the moving average was added.

 Thus, a reversal signal is generated when the Profit Ratio readings exceed the value of the signal line.
-These areas are highlighted in orange in the indicator window.
+These areas are highlighted in orange dots or lines in the indicator window.

 The trades opened during the retracement movement have the most favorable forecast.
 In this case, a signal is generated at the end of the retracement.
 So you enter the market towards the main trend.